jehboyes/finance_manager/docs/source/cli_auto.rst

 --------

 The command line interface is a set of nested commands, with ``fm`` as the entry point.
+Use the navigation pane on the left to navigate the list.

 All commands include a ``--help`` option, which will print the relevant part of the below documentations to the command line.